George Winter (artist): Move to Lafayette

 Hoping to find more clients for his work, Winter opened a studio in Lafayette, Indiana, in 1850.
 His family remained at Logansport until 1852, then moved into a home on Lafayette's Main Street.
 Except for occasional travel and a brief residence in California in 1875–76, Winter lived in Lafayette from 1850 until his death in 1876.

 To earn additional income in the early 1850s, Winter presented a traveling "mixed media" show called "Elydoric Paintings and Dissolving Views."
 It opened in Lafayette in November 1851 and appeared in several other Indiana cities, such as Indianapolis, Crawfordsville, and Marion.
 The show included four large canvases that Winter painted of classical and modern European scenes.
 After the show closed in October 1852, he returned to painting.

 During the period 1852–58, Winter earned money to support his family by raffling off his paintings, usually at $2 per ticket, at various locations in Indiana, Iowa, and Ohio.
 Winter also visited Wisconsin in 1856, and opened a studio at Burlington, Iowa, but Lafayette, Indiana, remained the main location for the distribution of his work.
 Winter's largest raffle took place in Lafayette in 1868; the last of his raffles took place in 1873.
 It has been estimated than more than 500 of Winter's paintings were distributed in this manner over a twenty-two year period.
 To create the large volume of art for the raffles, Winter reworked his older material, made reproductions from prints and other works of art, and produced new portraits, landscapes, and genre scenes from sketches he made in the field.
 Although the scenes were based on his observations, Winter also modified his paintings to include "touches of fancy."

+George Winter's signature on the back of an oil painting canvas.